-Ask an Agent is a regular monthly column that answers all your dilemmas about the business of photography – a sort of photography agony aunt.
-Whatever area of the industry you are in, if you have any questions you’d like to ask please send them to firstname.lastname@example.org
+Ask an Agent is a regular monthly column that answers all your dilemmas about the business of photography – like a photography agony aunt.
+Whatever area of the industry you are in, or at whatever level, if you have any questions you’d like to ask please send them to email@example.com

 Dear Ask an Agent,

 I am preparing an estimate for a shoot which involves stills and moving image.
 My question is, apart from my own fees and equipment for moving image do I need to allow for extra for the model fees?